ApplyFirst Compensation Intelligence

 Common questions about Massachusetts Mutual Life Insurance Company salaries

-How much does Massachusetts Mutual Life Insurance Company pay Business Systems Analyst (Data Strategy)s?
+How much does Massachusetts Mutual Life Insurance Company pay Business Systems Analyst (Data Strategy)s?↓

-How much does Massachusetts Mutual Life Insurance Company pay per hour for Business Systems Analyst (Data Strategy)?
+How much does Massachusetts Mutual Life Insurance Company pay per hour for Business Systems Analyst (Data Strategy)?↓

 Based on the average annual salary of $124,800, a Business Systems Analyst (Data Strategy) at Massachusetts Mutual Life Insurance Company earns approximately $60 per hour assuming a standard 40-hour work week (2,080 working hours per year).

-Is Massachusetts Mutual Life Insurance Company Business Systems Analyst (Data Strategy) salary above the national average?
+Is Massachusetts Mutual Life Insurance Company Business Systems Analyst (Data Strategy) salary above the national average?↓

-How accurate is this Massachusetts Mutual Life Insurance Company salary data?
+How accurate is this Massachusetts Mutual Life Insurance Company salary data?↓

-This data is sourced from H-1B Labor Condition Application (LCA) disclosures filed publicly with the US Department of Labor — legally binding government filings.
+This data is sourced from H-1B Labor Condition Application (LCA) disclosures filed publicly with the public compensation data sources β€” legally binding compensation data.
 They may not represent employees hired domestically without H-1B sponsorship.